saguar/TeamsMeetingsBooking/README.md

 This sample project does not contain Telemetry informations and no personal information is being collected

+Main project contributors:
+* Antoine Goueslard
-Credits for original version to Antoine Goueslard and Akos Szego
+* Akos Szego
+* Fulvio Mercoliano
+* Saverio Guardato